Prajwal-Poojary/Collaboration/README.md

 ## 🤝 Contributing

-We welcome contributions to make Collab even better!
+We welcome contributions to make Void even better!
 Please fork the repo and submit a PR.